Who would think being black in Latin America whilst traveling was a thing?

 This page should now have explained why I feel there’s a lot to learn about the history of Africans in Latin America.

 Searching the internet to find others that I have experienced racism whilst traveling in Latin America – I was reminded that I’m not alone.
+This is why sharing my personal experiences with racism traveling is important for me.

 I’ve learned the most so far from asking questions and doing research.
+There are many people that look just like me that haven’t got a clue about their history or the history of their ancestors.

 Take my friend Roobens for example, he writes about traveling while black and notes how many black people even avoid traveling to certain countries out of fear of racist attacks.